SIXwishlist/onlyoffice-nextcloud/README.md

 # ![](screenshots/icon.png) Nextcloud ONLYOFFICE integration app

-This app is based on the Owncload app for ONLYOFFICE.
+This app is based on the Owncloud app for ONLYOFFICE.

 Tested with [Nextcloud](https://github.com/nextcloud/server) 11.0.2.